Frequently Asked Questions

 - How do I register for the Writing Proficiency Exam?

-Registration dates for upcoming exams are posted online, sent to you in an email from the Writing Proficiency Program, and around campus on fliers.
+Registration dates for upcoming exams are posted online and sent to all eligible students in an email from the Writing Proficiency Program.
 To sign up, students need to go SS Banner Registration during the scheduled registration period.
 Registration is first-come-first-served.

 - How often is the Writing Proficiency Exam offered to on-campus students?

-In the Fall and Spring semesters, the exams is offered—usually September and November, and February and April.
-During Summer Semester, exams are offered—usually in June.
+In the Fall and Spring semesters, the exams is offered at least twice a semester—usually September and November, and February and April.
+During Summer Semester, exams are offered—usually in June and July.

 - What if I am registered with the Office of Disabled Student Development?

-Students in need of testing accommodations and who are registered with the Office of Disabled Student Development may receive the accommodations they need.
+Students in need of testing accommodations and who are registered with the Office of Disabled Student Development may receive the testing accommodations for which they are eligbile.
 Look at the Accommodated Students link for more information

 - If I cannot attend the exam session for which I’ve registered, what should I do?